Psoralea saxosa

-Otholobium saxosum is a small shrublet of up to 20 cm high that has been assigned to the Pea family, with branches upright or horizontal at the base with rising tips.
+Psoralea saxosa is a small shrublet of up to 20 cm high that has been assigned to the Pea family, with branches upright or horizontal at the base with rising tips.
 It has sessile, clover-like leaves and white, pea-like flowers that grow in triplets in the axils of the upper leaves of new, short side shoots.
 The species is only known from Garcia's Pass in Western Cape province of South Africa.
 Flowering occurs in October and November.

 Description

-Otholobium saxosum is a small shrublet of up to 20 cm high, with branches upright or horizontal at the base with rising tips.
+Psoralea saxosa is a small shrublet of up to 20 cm high, with branches upright or horizontal at the base with rising tips.
 The side branches are slender and covered in straight, soft, spreading or erect hairs and warts.
 The leaves have pointy, hairless, striped, awl-shaped stipules of 2–3 mm long that clasp the stem at the base of a common stalk of less than 2 mm long and each of the three leaflets is on an individual stalk of about 1 mm long.
 Initially, the leaflets are somewhat softly hairy but these hairs are quickly shed.
 The leaflets have sunken glands that are more obvious on the upper surface.
 The central leaflet is narrowly inverted egg-shaped, mostly 12–15 mm long and 4–7 mm wide.
 The side leaflets are smaller, asymmetrical, with the inner margin approximately straight and the outer margin curved.
 The secondary veins are weakly developed.
 The tip of the leaflets is pointy or blunt, but the middle vein always extends from the leaf blade into a straight point.